 Remembering their mission, Ellyn led them down another hall where they stopped, silently, at the open door to the old kitchen.

-The Queen and Ronduin had their back to the door and they continued sewing, for they had not heard the approach of the rescue party.
+The Queen and Ronduin had their back to the door.
+They continued sewing, for they had not heard the approach of the rescue party.
 Cook Agnes, bent over the fire, stirred the pot of pea soup.
-The rescue party did not know they were being watched.
 Mirabel’s eyes riveted on the sickly prince in his purple velvet jacket.
 “Look how he is hunched over,” thought Mirabel, remembering old people she had seen who were unable to sit or stand upright.
-“He is young, yet he looks old because he is sickly.”
+“He is young, yet he looks old because he is sickly.” .

 It was Cook Agnes who turned, then spoke with no hint of surprise, “Why Ellyn,” she said in a kind voice, “How good to see you.
 I dreamed of you last night.”

 Hearing this, the Queen stood fast and turned and, walking fast to the center of the room, spoke fast, shaking her head in absolute disbelief, “Ellyn?
 How did you get here?
 And who is with you?”